By: Eyal Cohen, Healer, and author of the book series “Things You Won’t Hear from Your Doctor”

 Due to the dryness, the blood flow is delayed and layers of dry cells with a different tension are formed, which changes the texture and causes scars.
 This can be prevented if the wound is kept as moist as possible.

-Just as injured roots will grow and regenerate more easily and quickly in moist soil than in dry soil, so when the wound environment is moist and soft, the blood vessels make their way to regenerate the injured tissue more quickly, and the wounds will heal without unnecessary delays and signs.
+Just as injured roots will grow and regenerate more easily and quickly in moist soil than in dry soil, so when the wound environment is moist and the tissue is soft, the blood vessels make their way to regenerate the injured tissue more quickly, and the wounds will heal without unnecessary delays and signs.

 We are shaped by the culture of not messing with wounds, thus depriving us of a basic instinct with immense healing power.